gorkalarralde/M5Racing/README.md

      - Below 35ºC (cold)
      - Above 380ºC (overheated)

- - 10 -
+ - 10 - STEERING ANGLE

+ - 11 - THROTTLE POSITION SENSOR

- - 11 - Only if not OBD II option module chosen.
+   - Only if not OBD II BT in use:

- - 12 - Includes SAG easy process adjustment step by step, with tips and advices.
-Also includes line SAG with "check-by-Colour "optimum values.
-Includes alerts for too much diving orto por SAG.
+     - Car: must install a ToF sensor under de throttle lever
+     - Motorcycle: must install an angle sensor inside de throttle

+ - 12 - SUSPENSION TRAVEL AND SAG ADJUSTMENT

+   - Measures the suspension travel for each wheel
+   - Includes SAG easy process adjustment:
+     - 3-step guide with description and images
+     - With "check-by-colour" optimum calculated values
+     - Also includes lIVE SAG for on-track setup
+   - Includes alerts for:
+     - Small oo much diving of the front under braking
+     - or too small SAG.

  - 13 - Only for models equipad with UP/DOWN shifter.
 Mandatory OBD II module option.
 Totally tunable with 4 riding modes: ECO, STREET, SPORT and TRACK, and each mode totally configurable for UP, DOWN, RPM histeresys values.